ragabelsayed/FitnessApp/README.md

 # FitnessApp
-MyFitness app from flutter UI templates
+MyFitness app clone from flutter UI templates
+_ Beautiful UI
+- Used Animations in it.